tarwn/lessthandot-hugo/blogs/content/posts/2009-05-08-disaster-recovery-for-reporting-services.md

 Call c:tempreportsAlterDestSRV.vbs "C:tempreportsrs scripter load all items.cmd" "localhost" "remotehost"
 C:tempreportsRS Scripter Load All Items.cmd
 ```
 Depending on the dynamic nature of your reporting instances you may want to schedule these to run daily, weekly or monthly.
 Some things to think about and consider in your DR solution for SSRS are, do you want to overwrite objects for each iteration of the replication and also, how should you handle the data sources in general.
 Typically if you fail over to your hot site, you had a major failure on the primary.
 This means your data sources are probably not going to be up anymore.
 In my SSRS instances, data sources are controlled completely by the DBA (me).
-I hand out the DS&#8217;s to the developers and do not allow overwriting at all.
+I hand out the DS's to the developers and do not allow overwriting at all.
 Sense this is well maintained, I create the data sources on both sites when the need is there for a new one.
 You can alter the data sources with RSS though.
 I will show you how to do this in another blog on RSS in general.
-You may get all you need just from RSScripter&#8217;s readme though.
+You may get all you need just from RSScripter's readme though.
 It was put together very well.

 The last step is to throw the calls into a SQL Agent job with a Operating System type step.
 Then schedule away.

-As always I&#8217;m open to new tools and better methods so please comment here and let us all know of them.
+As always I'm open to new tools and better methods so please comment here and let us all know of them.